-Compaq, Compaq Insight Manager, the Compaq logo, ProLiant, and TaskSmart are trademarks of Compaq Information Technologies Group, L.P.
-Microsoft and Windows NT are trademarks of Microsoft Corporation.
-Intel is a trademark of Intel Corporation.
-Inktomi Traffic Server is a trademark of Inktomi Corporation.
+Compaq, the Compaq logo, ProLiant, and TaskSmart are trademarks of Compaq Information Technologies Group, L.P. in the U.S. and/or other countries.
+Microsoft and Windows are trademarks of Microsoft Corporation in the U.S. and/or other countries.
+Intel and Pentium are trademarks of Intel Corporation in the U.S. and/or other countries.
 All other product names mentioned herein may be trademarks of their respective companies.